 Poverty is a heavy issue.
 Giving to charity is the community stepping up and now we need to ask the government to share the weight with us.

-Please take a few seconds to Email the Premier (and other provincial political leaders) to ask them to commit to establish a comprehensive Poverty Reduction Plan for BC.
+Please take a few seconds to Email your MLA (and other provincial political leaders) to ask them to commit to establishing an accountable, bold and comprehensive Poverty Reduction Plan for BC.

 You can use our resources to launch the Share the Weight activity at your school, workplace, church or with any other group.
 Our full toolkit includes: